lukso-network/rICO-smart-contracts/README.md

 The `freezerAddress` has the ability to to deactivate the freeze function in both token, and rICO contract, should the contracts deemed fully secure.
 This will deactivate the ability to rescue funds or freeze the contracts all together.

+## Token functionality

+The token contract is a basic ERC777 with some modifications.

+For the balance the the contract checks with the rICOs `getParticipantReservedTokens(address)` function to see how much tokens are still returnable, and prevents them from being movable.

+## Migration address

+The project can set a migration address at any point in time, which is - besides the rICO address, the only address where locked (returnable) tokens can also be sent to.

+This is there so that when the project migrates the token to e.g. a native token on a Blockchain, it can provide a smart contract that handles such an migration.
+This can happen even before the rICO is finished.

+## Security Measurements

+The token has a similar security scheme like the rICO contract (seperate `freezerAddress` and `rescuerAddress`), but when frozen only the rICO address can be set to a new one.
+This is there to be able to upgrade to a different rICO in case the old one needs to be replaced.

+It has the same

 ## Development